Sort

 parentheses.
 (Otherwise,

-is parsed as a subtraction betweensort
+sort -foois parsed as a subtraction betweensortandfoo.)

 Examples